windingwind/zotero-plugin-toolkit/docs/zotero-plugin-toolkit.shortcutmanager.register_1.md

 Register a key using XUL element &lt;<!-- -->key<!-- -->&gt;<!-- -->.

-The command might not be triggered if there are conflictions.
+The command might not be triggered if there are conflicting.

 <b>Signature:</b>